The advantage of quantum control in many-body Hamiltonian learning: Results

 Our remaining results place lower bounds, $T = \Omega(\epsilon^{-2})$, on Hamiltonian learning without control.
 Our first bound is particularly simple: suppose two Hamiltonians $H(\mathbf{u})$ and $H(\mathbf{u} + \delta\mathbf{u})$ are equal up to a unitary transformation.
 Then, they cannot be distinguished at the Heisenberg limit for $\epsilon\approx\|\delta\mathbf{u}\|_{2}$ without quantum control (Appendix~\ref{app:no_control_no_heisenberg}).
 This is based on a straightforward calculation from the quantum Fisher information which shows that the eigenvalues of $H(\mathbf{u})$ can be learned at the Heisenberg limit, but the eigenvectors cannot.
 Our Hamiltonian learning problem does not target the learning of eigenvalues or eigenvectors, but rather the unknown parameters $\mathbf{u}$.
 However, we find that if there exists a shift in the unknown parameters that leaves the eigenvalues unchanged, then the parameters cannot be learned at the Heisenberg limit: \begin{theorem}[informal] Consider a Hamiltonian $H(\mathbf{u})$ with unknown parameters $\mathbf{u}$, and either no quantum control or discrete quantum control with a constant number $L = \mathcal{O}(1)$ of interleaved operations.
 Suppose that there exists an infinitesimal transformation, $\mathbf{u} \rightarrow \mathbf{u} + \delta \mathbf{u}$, that leaves the spectrum of the Hamiltonian unchanged to leading order in $\delta \mathbf{u}$.
-Then learning the linear combination of parameters $\mathbf{u} \cdot (\delta \mathbf{u} / \lVert \delta \mathbf{u} \rVert)$ to within RMS error $\epsilon$ requires a total experimental time $T = \Omega(\epsilon^{-2})$ \end{theorem} As stated, the theorem concerns the RMS error of a linear combination of parameters specified by $\delta \mathbf{u}$.
+Then learning the linear combination of parameters $\mathbf{u} \cdot (\delta \mathbf{u} / \lVert \delta \mathbf{u} \rVert)$ to within RMS error $\epsilon$ requires a total experimental time $T = \Omega(\epsilon^{-2})$ \end{theorem}

+Theorem~\ref{thm:no_unitary_equivalence_informal} is completely general, in that it holds for arbitrary state preparation and measurement in the experiment.
+As stated, the theorem concerns the RMS error of a linear combination of parameters specified by $\delta \mathbf{u}$.
 If $\delta \mathbf{u}$ has support on only a single parameter, then this trivially lower bounds our original choice of error metric, the maximum RMS error over the individual parameters $u_a$ [Eq.~(\ref{eq:max_RMS_error})].
 More generally, the error in any linear combination lower bounds the maximum RMS error up to a factor of $\sqrt{1/N_p}$.

 Hamiltonians that obey the conditions of Theorem~\ref{thm:no_unitary_equivalence_informal} are quite common in the natural world.
 For instance the single-qubit Hamiltonian,

 has the same spectrum whenever $\|\mathbf{u}_1\|_2=\|\mathbf{u}_2\|_2$.
 The angle of $\mathbf{u}$ can therefore not be learned at the Heisenberg limit.
 This point was established by other methods in Refs.~\cite{hou2019control, baumgratz2016quantum}; Theorem~\ref{thm:no_unitary_equivalence_informal} can be thus seen as a generalization of the single-qubit no-go theorems in these works to the general many-body case.
 Similarly, the fermionic Hamiltonian,